ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 aggregators and collector, there may be benefits to adding explicit protocol support by encoding them into `Params`.]

-## Multiple protocol runs
+## Robustness in the presence of malicious servers

-Prio is _robust_ against malicious clients, and _private_ against malicious servers, but cannot provide robustness against malicious servers.
+Most PPM protocols, including Prio and Hits, are robust against malicious clients, but are not robust against malicious servers.
 Any aggregator can simply emit bogus output shares and undetectably spoil aggregates.
 If enough aggregators were available, this could be mitigated by running the protocol multiple times with distinct subsets of aggregators chosen so that no aggregator appears in all subsets and checking all the outputs against each other.
 If all